Early College

 Both first-year and transfer applicants are considered for UNCW’s need-based aid as long as they submit the Free Application for Federal Student Aid (FAFSA).
 Please visit the Office of Scholarships and Financial Aid to learn more about applying for financial aid.

 First-year students are required to attend an in-person orientation session.
 Parents or guests are also able to attend first-year orientation.
-Transfer students have the option to participate in a virtual or in-person orientation.
-Parents or guests are not able to participate in transfer orientation.
+Transfer students are also required to complete new student orientation and have the option to participate in a virtual or in-person orientation.

 No, if you are admitted to UNCW, you are not able to apply again as a different student type for the same year.